manuelmarcos/RibotTeam/README.md

    * **Categories** An Objective-C category allows us to add methods to an existing class—effectively subclassing it without having to deal with the possible complexities of subclassing.

-      * UIColor+UIColor_HexColor.h/.m is a category of UIColor and it implements a method which, changes HexColors into UIColors
+      * UIColor+UIColor_HexColor.h/.m is a category of UIColor and it implements a method that changes HexColors into UIColors
       * UIImage+OverlayTintColor.h/.m is a category of UIImage and it overlays a UIColor on top of a PNG image.
 Basically, it paints a PNG with a given UIColor.

    * **Operations**

-      * RBTDownloadOperation.h/.m is a subclass of NSOperation and it implements a protocol which, will make our life easier when dealing with NSURLRequest.
+      * RBTDownloadOperation.h/.m is a subclass of NSOperation and it implements a protocol that will make our life easier when dealing with NSURLRequest.
 We will use it to communicate with the API.
 We have to be careful when we use it cos it adds the operation to the operation queue of the mainthread but does not guarantee when it will be executed.
 There could be other items in that queue still waiting to execute so we will have to make sure in which Thread we are when we want to change the UI.

    * **Maps**